-The primary outcomes were technical success and safety of biodegradable stent placement during ERCP.
+The primary outcomes were technical success and safety of biodegradable stent placement at ERCP.
 Technical success was defined as completion of the initial ERCP and stent deployment.
-Safety was defined as the occurrence of one or more adverse events, including migration, bleeding, perforation, post-ERCP pancreatitis and cholecystitis.
+Safety was defined as occurrence of one or more adverse events, including migration, bleeding, perforation, post-ERCP pancreatitis and cholecystitis.

 The secondary outcomes were to assess procedural performances and clinical success.
-Procedural performances were rated by the endoscopist using a prospective score of technical variables such as: loadability (trackability over guide wire), pushability, flexibility, fluoroscopic visualization and deployment accuracy scored on a 4-point scale (1 - Excellent, 2 - Good, 3 - Fair, 4 - Poor), grouped in high (good/excellent) and low (poor/fair) scores.
-Clinical success was defined as no requirement for a repeat pancreatic stenting within 3 months of placement.
-For biliary indication, it was defined as the >20% reduction of blood bilirubin levels within seven days of placement of the stent.
+Procedural performances were rated by the endoscopist using a prospective score of technical variables such as: loadability (trackability over guide wire), pushability, fluoroscopic visualization and deployment accuracy scored on a 4-points scale (1 - Excellent, 2 - Good, 3 - Fair, 4 - Poor), grouped in high (good/excellent) and low (poor/fair) scores.
+Clinical success was defined as when there was no requirement of a repeat pancreatic stenting within 3 months of placement.
+For biliary indication, it was defined as the >20% reduction of blood bilirubin levels within seven days of placement of stent.